Chipotle Sauce Spicy? 2,500-8,000 SHU (Jalapeño Heat)

 Scoville Comparison

-As you can see, chipotle peppers are on the lower end of the heat scale, but their smokiness makes them feel hotter in the mouth.
+As verified by agricultural labs, chipotle peppers consistently test at the lower end of the heat scale.
+However, their smokiness creates a unique sensory experience that makes them feel hotter in the mouth than raw SHU measurements suggest.
 If you're looking for a spicy kick without overwhelming your taste buds, chipotle sauce might be the perfect choice.

 Practical Tips for Using Chipotle Sauce